kritisen/kritisen.github.io/_posts/2015-11-04-SciDB_ How to add an attribute column with a default missing reason.md

+---
+layout: post
+title: SciDB: How to add an attribute column with a default missing reason
+published: true
+---

-﻿## SciDB: How to add an attribute column with a default missing reason
+## SciDB: How to add an attribute column with a default missing reason

 Here's the content of the original array:
 `iquery -aq "scan(A)" | head